FAQ

 Can I exchange my glasses?

-At this time, we do not offer exchanges.
-Please request a refund for the original order and order the new item via a new order.
+At this time, we do not accept exchanges.
+Please request a refund for your original order and place a new order.

 I made a mistake with my order!
 Can I change it?